jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/developer/dev_security.md

 <details>
   <summary>Add Facebook SDK to your app's Gradle file</summary>

 Rave includes support for Facebook, and requires the Facebook SDK to run correctly.
-While the Facebook SDK is integrated into the BFG SDK, you must add the Facebook SDK to your app's Gradle file.
+Even though the Facebook SDK is integrated into the BFG SDK, you must add the Facebook SDK to your app's Gradle file.

 :::info